oddbird/oddleventy/content/blog/2025/polyfill-updates.md

 One of the frustrating caveats for our users has been that the polyfill can only affect elements and styles that are present when the polyfill is run.
 This creates issues for users with dynamic content, or who are using frameworks like React.
-While we have collaborated with users to find ways to ways around the issue, we would love to solve the issue of dynamic elements.
+While we have collaborated with users to find ways to work around the issue, we would love to solve the issue of dynamic elements.

 This is not a small task, but I think it would make it possible for a lot of users to adopt the polyfill in their project, and by extension, start using